MicrosoftDocs/cpp-docs/docs/standard-library/future-functions.md

 Unless `decay<Fn>::type` is a type other than launch, the second function doesn't participate in overload resolution.

 The C++ standard states that if the policy is `launch::async`, the function behaves as if it invokes the callable object in a new thread.
 This means that while it typically results in creating a new thread, the implementation may use other mechanisms to achieve equivalent behavior.
-However, the Microsoft implementation currently does not conform strictly to this behavior.
+However, the Microsoft implementation currently doesn't conform strictly to this behavior.
 It obtains its threads from the Windows ThreadPool, which may provide a recycled thread rather than a new one.
 This means that the `launch::async` policy is effectively implemented as `launch::async|launch::deferred`.
-Another implication of the ThreadPool-based implementation is that there's no guarantee that thread-local variables will be destroyed when the thread completes.
-If the thread is recycled and provided to a new call to `async`, the old variables will still exist.
+Another implication of the ThreadPool-based implementation is that there's no guarantee that thread-local variables are destroyed when the thread completes.
+If the thread is recycled and provided to a new call to `async`, the old variables still exist.
 We recommend that you avoid using thread-local variables with `async`.

 If *policy* is `launch::deferred`, the function marks its associated asynchronous state as holding a *deferred function* and returns.
 The first call to any non-timed function that waits for the associated asynchronous state to be ready in effect calls the deferred function by evaluating `INVOKE(dfn, dargs..., Ty)`.

 In all cases, the associated asynchronous state of the `future` object isn't set to *ready* until the evaluation of `INVOKE(dfn, dargs..., Ty)` completes, either by throwing an exception or by returning normally.
-The result of the associated asynchronous state is an exception if one was thrown, or any value that's returned by the evaluation.
+The result of the associated asynchronous state is an exception if one was thrown, or the value the evaluation returns.

 > [!NOTE]
 > For a `future`—or the last [`shared_future`](../standard-library/shared-future-class.md)—that's attached to a task started with `std::async`, the destructor blocks if the task has not completed; that is, it blocks if this thread did not yet call `.get()` or `.wait()` and the task is still running.
 If a `future` obtained from `std::async` is moved outside the local scope, other code that uses it must be aware that its destructor may block for the shared state to become ready.